hawky-4s-/event-platform/README.md

 Architecture
 ============

 The EventPlatform represents an EventNetwork, which consists of EventNodes which in turn are producing or consuming Events.

-These Events are delivered between EventNodes using Channels, e.g. a event producer produces an event and sends it to the EventDispatcher, which dispatches the Event to all
+These Events are delivered between EventNodes using Channels, e.g. a event producer produces an event and sends it to the EventDispatcher, which dispatches the Event to all.

 An Event is represented through it's type, occurrence and has a payload, which format is described by the DataFormat.
 Each EventNode has the capability to produce or consume events or both, depending on it's implementation and configuration.

 TODO: insert abstract diagram about event network

 To create an EventNetwork, is has to be created/described using the EventNetworkBuilder, which in turn creates a EventNetworkConfiguration and creates an EventPlatformContext.
 (For what is the EventPlatformContext used?)
 The EventNetworkBuilder allows to add EventConsumers/EventProducer/EventProcessors to the EventNetwork.